greg-raven/Uncommon-Sense/_posts/2009-10-04-paper-is-not-money.md

 ---
-title: 'Paper is not money'
+title: "Paper is not money"
 layout: post
 categories:
 - money